 This course offers a "hands-on" opportunity to learn by exploration and discovery how physicists and astronomers have arrived at their current understanding of the universe.
 There will be experiments you will do on your own at home, guided exercises with web-based resources, and use of images and data from the university's telescopes in Kentucky, Arizona, and Australia.
 Our overall objective is for you to learn how thoughtful reasoning about experiments and observations is the foundation of physics and astronomy.
 It meets the University's Cardinal Core Requirements for a Natural Science laboratory.
-There is a separate optional Physics 107 Elementary Astronomy course which should be taken concurrently or before taking this lab.
-It is also offered in a fully online format.
+There is a separate Physics & Astronomy 107 "Elementary Astronomy" course which should be taken concurrently or before taking this lab.
+In some semesters it may also be offered in a fully online format, but this lab and the course are separate.